Aloe Vera was named ‘’the plant of immortality’’ by the ancient Egyptians and it truly does its name justice.

-Aloe Vera is specifically soothing for skin conditions such as eczema, acne, psoriasis and sunburnt skin.
+Aloe Vera is especially soothing for skin conditions such as eczema, acne, psoriasis and sunburns.

 I grew up with much appreciation for this amazing plant, as my grandmother used it for any and every skin issue.

-Whether it was a burn, an allergic reaction, a wound or a sunburn, Aloe Vera always gave relief and accelerated the healing process.
+Whether it was a burn, an allergic reaction, a wound or a sunburn, Aloe Vera always offered relief and accelerated the healing process.

-One of my favorite uses for Aloe Vera is as after-sun care; it leaves my skin soft and hydrated.
+One of my favorite uses for Aloe Vera is as after-sun care.
+It keeps my skin soft and hydrated.

 This easy DIY Aloe Vera moisturizer with coconut oil and other healing oils is a powerful, natural boost for your skin.

-The main ingredient for this DIY recipe is Aloe Vera gel.
-I prefer to use fresh Aloe from my own plants, but you can also buy organic Aloe Vera gel in a health-food store or order it online.
+I love using fresh Aloe Vera from my own plants.
+You can however also buy Aloe Vera gel in a health food store or order it online.

 To extract the gel from fresh Aloe Vera you need to cut the leaf off and cut it into half.